ZachB123/Wireless-Sensor-Network/README.md

 * Implement the ReliabilityVisualization class (Zach and Wei Ching)
 * Document the ReliabilityVisualization class (Zach and Wei Ching)
 * Update sequence Diagram to include ReliabilityVisualization (Abby)
-* Update the UML Diagrams to reflect all the latest changes
+* Update the UML Diagrams to reflect all the latest changes (Evan)
 * Plan for Sprint 3 (All)